 Playing Time: 20mins

 Santorini is a strategy-based game that’s still easy enough to use for 10-year-olds.
-The main objective of this game is to ‘build like a mortal and win like a god’, meaning the first player to build up three-story, wins.
+The main objective of this game is to ‘build like a mortal and win like a god’, meaning the first player to build up to three stories, wins.

 Players can play one-on-one or use some teamwork and play two against two.
 There are Greek God cards that can completely change the direction of the game and keep players on their toes.
 Also, the game has some beautiful set pieces that make you feel like you are building ancient Greece itself.